Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Introduction

-Therefore as a function of the anisotropy, the lowest branch of excitations change their character-- from gapless majoranas in the isotropic limit to gapped fluxes in the extreme anisotropic limit.
-In fact, in the highly anisotropic phase, $K_z/K \gg 2$, the low energy manifold is dominated by the Toric code (TC) physics which can be conveniently understood by dividing the Ising fluxes into to classes of bosonic quasi-particles-- the Ising electric, $e$, and magnetic (also referred to as fluxes), $m$, charges-- with mutual semionic statistics, {\it i.e.} they see each other as a source of $\pi$-flux \cite{kitaev2003fault, kitaev2006anyons,nanda2020phases}.
+In the TC regime the excitations can conveniently be understood by dividing the Ising fluxes into two classes of bosonic quasi-particles-- the Ising electric charges, $e$, and magnetic charges (also referred to as fluxes), $m$, with mutual semionic statistics that see each other as sources of $\pi$-flux \cite{kitaev2003fault, kitaev2006anyons,nanda2020phases}.

-Another experimentally relevant handle that can affect the energetics of the majorana as well as the fluxes is an external magnetic field.
-In particular, consider a Zeeman field, $h$, along the $[111]$ direction such whose effect is given by
+Another experimentally relevant handle that can affect the energetics of the phases is an external magnetic field.
+In particular, we consider a Zeeman field, $h$, along the $[111]$ direction given by

 added to the Kitaev Hamiltonian (Eq. \ref{eq_kitham}).
-It is known that a perturbatively small [111] magnetic field in the isotropic limit stabilises the chiral spin liquid (CSL) by gapping out the majoranas, while the fluxes still remain gapped.
-In the anisotropic limit, the primary role of a small magnetic field, however, is to provide dispersion to the fluxes while the Majorana remains gapped.
+It is known that a perturbatively small [111] magnetic field in the isotropic limit stabilises the chiral spin liquid (CSL) by gapping out the majoranas, while the fluxes still remain gapped \cite{kitaev2006anyons}.
+In the anisotropic limit, the primary role of a small magnetic field, however, is to provide dispersion to the $Z_2$ fluxes while the majoranas remain gapped.